SELab-2/OSOC-3/files/user_manual.md

 ## Overview of states (Admin-only)

-To see the overview of states, click on "Students" in the navbar on top of the page, and then click on "State Overview"
+To see the overview of states, click on "Students" in the navbar on top of the page, and then click on "State Overview".

 The overview of the states is a table of all students of an edition, together with the most recent state that has been assigned to them.